 7. Handle objections?

 Never let your sales rep leave the office ill-equipped for handling objections.
 That’s what sales meetings are for.
 With the sales teams input, write out all of the objections they receive.
 Next, starting with the most common objection, develop the words for your sales reps to respond appropriately and address the concern.
 Finally, role play with your sales reps to ensure they can handle that objection well or prevent it from coming up at all.
 Do the same for the remaining objections on your list.

 8. Ask for the sale?

-Do your sales reps buy back your product or service after the buyer is sold?
 Do your reps fail to even ask for the sale?
+How often do your sales reps buy back your products or services after the prospect buys?
 Do they have the right words and know the right time to ask for the sale?
 Frankly, if they’ve done the previous steps correctly and they’re selling to a qualified buyer, asking for the sale is the next natural step in the process.

-Take this list of questions with you on your next sales call with one of your sales reps.
+Take this list of questions with you on your next sales call when evaluating your sales reps.
 Add it to your coaching resources.
 Doing so will increase your knowledge of your salespeople that lays the groundwork for development… and, ultimately, the sales results you’re looking to achieve.